$7,000 dollars to replace a warehouse worker.

-Calculating the traceable costs, the cost of turnover for warehouse workers can reach 25% of salary.
+Calculating the traceable costs, the cost of warehouse worker turnover can reach 25% of salary.
 Using an average salary for warehouse workers of $28,000.00 (according to Salary.com), $7,000 is about where you end up.
 But some experts calculate the real costs, when you factor in lost productivity and other indirect impacts, at 150% of salary.
 Either way, turnover in the warehouse can be a major drain on profits.

 What are some of the costs that result from warehouse worker turnover?

 - Departure costs such as exit interviews, severance pay and increased unemployment taxes.

 - Supplementary costs for overtime to replace lost time, overtime or temp staffing.